BAK2K3/covid-dashboard/README.md

 #### Visualisation Section

 When a user selects a visualisation method from the Toggler, the relevant How-To Content is presented.
-Upon engaging with the section (by either selecting a country or a statistic, where applicable), the appropriate Visualisation Content replaces the How-To Content.
+Upon engaging with the Section (by either selecting a country or a statistic, where applicable), the appropriate Visualisation Content replaces the How-To Content.

 - **How-To Content**: The How-To Content provides a simple set of instructions, explaining how the user can interact with the requested visualisation method.